 This course is the second of a two-course sequence that introduces students to foundational topics in outdoor education.
-Topics covered include leadership in theory and practice, judgment and decision-making, values and ethics, parks and protected areas, program management, risk management, and expedition planning.
+Topics covered include leadership in theory and practice, judgment and decision-making, values and ethics, parks and protected areas, program management, risk management, challenge course leadership and expedition planning.
 Students will be exposed to guest speakers representing various career options.
 A variety of teaching methods including discussion, field experiences, movies, books, and articles will be used.
 Students continue development of a portfolio that illustrates the courses, internships, minors, and certifications they plan to obtain during their program of study.
+Students are required to attend out of class experiences that complement the theoretical content.
 Fee